Bloodmallet/wowtc/docs/character/block.md

 For Protection Paladin **X** is 1, for Protection Warrior **X** is 0.5

-Flat modifiers are things such as [Holy Shield](https://www.wowhead.com/spell=152261/holy-shield){target=_blank} add to your block chance.
+Flat modifiers such as [Holy Shield](https://www.wowhead.com/spell=152261/holy-shield){target=_blank} add to your block chance.

 ## Block Value
 Blocking attacks causes them to deal reduced damage, this damage reduction is based on your block value.
-This form of damage reduction is hard capped at 85%.
+Like armor this form of damage reduction (against physical damage) cannot exceed 85%.

 $$
 \frac{block\:value}{block\:value+k}